Southside Railroad (Virginia)

 The Southside Railroad was important to the Confederate States of America during the American Civil War (1861–1865).
 Ravaged by the war, it was rebuilt and later became an important part of Norfolk and Western and Norfolk Southern's coal route from the mountains to port at Hampton Roads.
-In addition to coal, most of the route is in active use in the 20th century for intermodal container and automobile parts and completed vehicle shipments.
+It remains an active route in the 21st century, hauling coal, intermodal containers, and automobiles and parts.